 For those with brick and mortar locations, go to Google Local right now and sync it with your Google+ account.
-The benefits are awesome when combined with optimising your site.
-When people search for services you provide in your area, you will see yourself up and around the top of the results.
+The benefits are awesome when combined with optimizing your site.
+When people search for the services you provide in your area, you will see yourself up and around the top of the results.

 Pimp Your Social Media

 There is no doubt social media plays a massive role in peoples lives today.
 When it comes to promotion for companies there is a lot of skeptics, is it really worth it?
 This is due to their being no real way to measure how well your social media is influencing sales.